peterstanly1/UserManual/index.md

 You might find me rude if I refuse a meeting or ask to do it over email.
 Sorry.
 I am just trying to save us both wasted time.<br>
 <br>
 #Personal<br>
-If I am a jerk, do something dumb or generally seem oblivious, please please please let me know.
-I often have no clue.
+If I am a jerk, do something dumb or generally seem oblivious, please please let me know.
+I often have no clue - they call us neurodivergent for a reason;).
 Your feedback is priceless and I love it.
 I value constructive criticisms over compliments.<br>
 If you have suggestions for this document please let me know so I can add them.
 It is a work in progress.<br>
 <br>
 [HOME](/blog) <br>